Yorick, One of the Fastest Matrix Language Options Available

 With the Yorick graphics, one can make line graphs, contour graphs, 3D mesh

 graphs, and display color images.
-The graph at the upper left is a color
+The graph at the upper top is a color

 contour graph made with Yorick.

-The graph you see at the upper right is a Yorick color map presentation.
+The graph you see at the bottom is a Yorick color map presentation.